top of page

 Two teenagers sat facing each other having a conversation, making eye-contact sat down on a bench

-Ableist language:
+Ableist language

 assessment descriptors

 The majority of assessments are based on neuronormative children and are designed to look for "social impairments".
 What's more, the people creating these assessments are not autistic - they are NT, which means there's an inherent bias in how these assessments are designed.
-Examples below:

 • "Gives too much / too little information"